ufs-community/uwtools/docs/sections/user_guide/uw_yaml/rocoto_yaml.rst

      </task>
    </metatask>

-..
-COMMENT: It might be good to explain further how the tasks will be named/how the substitution works.
-Will the task be named hello hola bonjour once rendered?
-Or will there be three tasks: hello, hola, and bonjour?
-   Delete this comment once addressed.
 This example of Rocoto XML will be expanded during the workflow's execution to generate three individual tasks: ``hello``, ``hola``, and ``bonjour``.

 UW YAML Definitions
 -------------------